esamattis/source-map-peek/README.md

 # source-map-peek

-Peek into embedded source maps from the cli when devtools fail.
+Peek into source maps from the cli when devtools fail.

 Usage